 Connecting regions through rail

-Many urban areas depend on railways to move very large and ever increasing numbers of commuters.
-Medium-distance rail services (50-200km) have an important role in regional integration, including across borders.
-High-speed rail has fostered the development of mega-regions creating bustling networks of urban centers and offering a lower emission alternative to air or car travel.
-Rail plays a critical role in the development of sustainable cities, inclusive regions and mitigation of climate change.
-Yet, rail’s successful contribution to the sustainable and inclusive economic development of regions depends on how well matched regional characteristics and rail systems configurations are.
-New opportunities and challenges arising from growing urbanisation, emerging societal trends and new mobility services need to be integrated into planning for the development of rail services.
-This session will discuss these advantages and drawbacks and the unique features of rail in fostering connectivity at different regional levels.
+The panel discussed the unique features, advantages and drawbacks of rail in fostering connectivity at different regional levels.
+Many urban areas depend on railways to move large and increasing numbers of commuters.
+In some cases, medium distances rail services (50-200km) have an important role in regional integration, including across borders.
+High-speed rail has fostered the development of mega-regions, creating networks of urban centers and offering a lower-emission alternative to air or car travel.
+Rail can play a key role in the development of sustainable cities, inclusive regions and mitigation of climate change, but success depends on how well matched regional characteristics and rail system configurations are, as well as funding availability.
+New challenges and opportunities arising from growing urbanisation and new mobility services should also be integrated into rail service planning.

 Assistant Vice-Minister for International Affairs, Japan